Kevingd2k3/Battery-Pack-Cooling/README.md

 # Battery-Pack-Cooling
 To test the effects of single entry exit cooling on Battery Pack Modules in EVs.
 Recommend using Ansys R22 to access all the simulation files.
+Download files to test with your own initial, boundary conditions.